gvilarino/docker-workshop/3-docker-compose/README.md

 While docker allows you to easily build and link different apps with different environments and runtimes, doing so with more than just two or three containers quickly becomes tedious. `docker-compose` allows you to work with complex container systems very easily.

-For working with `docker-compose`, you will need a `docker-compose.yml` file.
+For working with `docker-compose` you will need to [install it](https://docs.docker.com/compose/install/) depending on your case and you will need a `docker-compose.yml` file.
 Check out the one under the `gvilarino/docker-testing` repo.

 First make sure you aren't running any containers.
 The from the project root, do: